Terry Gillikin, 81; service Monday

-Terry Gillikin, 81, of Otway, died Thursday, May 28, 2020, at Carolina East Medical Center in New Bern.
+Terry Gillikin, 81, of Otway, passed away Wednesday, May 28, 2020, at Carolina East Medical Center in New Bern.

-Her graveside service is at 2 p.m.
+His graveside service wis at 2 p.m.
 Monday at Carteret Memorial Gardens, officiated by Pastor Jack Mumford of Otway Christian Church.

+Terry was a member of Otway Christian Church.
+He had a long career working on dredge boats and was a Free Mason.

+Terry is survived by his wife, Betty Gillikin of the home; sons, Craig Gillikin and his wife Dawna and Jody Gillikin and his wife Stacy all of Williston; grandson, Colby Gillikin of Williston; stepgrandson, Braxton Goodwin II and his wife Krista of Gloucester; stepgreat-grandchildren, Alison, Brittany, April and Braxton III, all of Gloucester; and sister, Trudy Parker and her husband Lynwood of Beaufort.

 (0) comments